naufalandya/Automation_Rename_File_Inside_Folder/README.md

-# File_Rename_Batch_Folder
-Replace all name of files in directory automatically
+#This program is to rename your files inside a folder automatically using OS & Regular expression